Life As a Locker Room, Coatroom, and Dressing Room Attendant

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

-Types of Locker Room, Coatroom & Dressing Room Attendant Jobs
+Types of Locker Room, Coatroom, and Dressing Room Attendant

 Job Demand for Locker Room, Coatroom, and Dressing Room Attendants

 There were about 18,600 jobs for Locker Room, Coatroom, and Dressing Room Attendant in 2016 (in the United States).
 New jobs are being produced at a rate of 9.1% which is above the national average.
 The Bureau of Labor Statistics predicts 1,700 new jobs for Locker Room, Coatroom, and Dressing Room Attendant by 2026.
-The BLS estimates 4,500 yearly job openings in this field.
+There will be an estimated 4,500 positions for Locker Room, Coatroom & Dressing Room Attendant per year.

 The states with the most job growth for Locker Room, Coatroom & Dressing Room Attendant are Utah, Alabama, and Idaho.
 Watch out if you plan on working in South Dakota, Nebraska, or Montana.
 These states have the worst job growth for this type of profession.

-Salary for a Locker Room, Coatroom & Dressing Room Attendant
+How Much Does a Locker Room, Coatroom & Dressing Room Attendant Make?

 Locker Room, Coatroom, and Dressing Room Attendants who work in Hawaii, California, or District of Columbia, make the highest salaries.

-How much do Locker Room, Coatroom, and Dressing Room Attendants make in each U.S. state?
+Below is a list of the median annual salaries for Locker Room, Coatroom, and Dressing Room Attendants in different U.S. states.

 State | Annual Mean Salary |